MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training.md

 ### Payload

-The following details information is shown for each payload:
+The following details are shown for each payload:

 - **Payload name**
 - **Language**: The language of the payload content.
 Microsoft's payload catalog (global) provides payloads in 10+ languages which can also be filtered.